Chinese Porcelain Figurines

 Later Figurines

-Only in the first decades of the 20th century the production of porcelain figurines other than those from the two kilns above did increase considerably.
+Only in the first decades of the 20th century the production of porcelain figurines other than those from the two kilns mentioned above did increase considerably.
 Many of the older ones seen today were made at Jingdezhen during that period in the first half of the 20th century.
-The other are either vintage or newer products from the second half.
+Others are either vintage or newer products from the second half.

 There were work shops specialized in human figurines (incl. deities, Buddhas), while others are known to have mainly produced birds and animals only.